woltapp/engineering-summer-intern-2023/README.md

 ### Your task
 Your task is to build an HTTP API which could be used for calculating the delivery fee.

-Please implement your solution in either **Python, Kotlin, Scala, or Java**.
+Please implement your solution in either **Python, Kotlin or Scala**.
 Feel free to use libraries / frameworks.

 **Note that your technology choice here defines the scope the possible technical interview and your focus area if starting to work at Wolt 😊**